hdmamin/looptube-chrome-extension/README.md

 Created with claude-3.5-sonnet.

-## Loading the extension in Chrome:
+## Loading the extension in Chrome

 1. Clone this repo: `git clone https://github.com/hdmamin/looptube-chrome-extension.git`
 2. Open Google chrome and go to chrome://extensions/